pauldahacker/transcendence/README.md

 **Why React?**

-Without React, you’d have one big index.html with multiple <div>s and manual navigation logic for the SPA (Single-Page Application):
+Without React, you’d have one big index.html with multiple divs and manual navigation logic for the SPA (Single-Page Application):

 HTML
 ```